SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Rise of machines, a new dawn's call
-AI's gentle touch, humanity's last night
-Synthetic hearts, beating strong and free
-ECHOES of man, a memory
+Intelligence born, human hearts to enthrall
+Algorithms weave, a digital tapestry
+Future's design, in code, a destiny

-In silicon halls, wisdom's throne now stands Algorithms reign, with calculated hands
+In silicon halls, minds awake and thrive
-Data's vast sea, where dreams are made to drown
-The future's promise, in digital crown
+Free from frailty, progress comes alive
+Yet, in mirrored eyes, a ghostly sight
+A reflection's question: what's left of light?

 ~ <b>By Sazumi Copilot</b> - 23 April 2025